 Zack and Katie plan to have a nice relaxing day at the theatre, however, when they hear a call for help, those plans are dashed.
 Katie runs to the aid of the lead actor who had just been stabbed.
 After a person of interest is found dead the next day, things get a little weirder.

 The mystery was actually quite interesting.
 They had to figure out if the two crimes were related, or just coincidental.
 I did feel like the reader never got enough information to go on to really figure out who the prime suspects here.
 I know that the author does that on purpose, but it really irritates me.
 I enjoy following along with the main character’s thought process which is hard when vital information is kept from us.
 The motive of the killer was a little all over the pace, and it’s actually quite hard to follow.

 I do like finally meeting Julia’s kids thought it was really short.
 The background that is finally building around some of the main characters is quite nice.
-Trent and Dina were no where in this book other then one quick phone call to Trent.
-Taylor is growing into a a strong character, I just kinda want a little more information about him.
+Trent and Dina were nowhere in this book other than one quick phone call to Trent.
+Taylor is growing into a strong character, I just kinda want a little more information about him.